lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 Now, let's go back to the old framework.
-Since it was not built for distributed systems, being able to identify the cause of a RPC failure and handle it accordingly are very difficult.
+Since it was not built for distributed systems, being able to identify the cause of a RPC failure and handle it accordingly was not possible.
 (That's why people say programming distributed systems is hard!
 This problem would be trivial if everything happens in memory)

-As a result, the legacy RPC framework simply sends the failed RPC to another random node from the (eventual consistent) service registry with no specific error handling.
+As a result, the legacy RPC framework simply sends the failed RPC to a different node returned from the (eventually consistent) service registry.

 This approach can lead to many problems.
-For example, client can run out of server-wide retry budget quickly.
+For example, clients can run out of instance-wide retry budget quickly.
 We use consistent-hashing as the client-side load balancing algorithm.
-If a node fails (regardless the error is fatal or transient), all the RPCs that are hashed to that node will fail on the first attempt, and then retry.
+If a server node fails (regardless the error is fatal or transient), all the RPCs that are hashed to that node will fail on the first attempt, and then retry.

 In addition, if there are more than one false-positive nodes returned from the